-Between a motorcycle’s lack of protection and susceptibility to blind spots, motorcyclists are already at risk of getting seriously hurt in an accident, and Georgia’s growing population only adds to this threat.
+Between a motorcycle’s lack of protection and susceptibility to blind spots, motorcyclists are already at risk of getting hurt in an accident, and Georgia’s growing population only adds to this threat.

-If you or a family member was a victim of a motorcycle accident, an Athens motorcycle accident lawyer from Kaine Law can fight for your right to compensation for the physical, emotional, and financial upset it caused you and your family.
+If you or a family member was a motorcycle accident victim, an Athens motorcycle accident lawyer from Kaine Law could fight for your right to compensation.
+The physical, emotional, and financial upset you and your family suffered could be compensable.

 Kaine Law Works on a Contingency-Fee Basis

-The cost of paying for a motorcycle accident lawyer in Athens should not be among your concerns after getting hurt.
-So, when you come to us, we provide a free case review in which you can learn more about your financial recovery options.
+The cost of paying for a lawyer should not be among your concerns after getting hurt.
+So, when you come to us, we provide a free case review where you can learn more about your financial recovery options.

 A representative from our team can answer the following questions: